What Are Retinoids Used in Skin Care Products?

 Retinoids for Acne

 Retinoids were first used orally for acne with a drug called Accutane (isotretinoin).
 Soon after, topical forms called tretinoin were developed.
-Later more stable retinoids like adapalene4 and tazarotene5 6 were developed they do not break down upon exposure to light or benzoyl peroxide in acne medications.
-Now there are many prescription acne retinoids- some with antibiotics7 and benzoyl peroxide added to the formulation.
+Later more stable second and third generation retinoids like adapalene4 and tazarotene5 6 were developed that do not break down when combined with benzoyl peroxide.
+This led to the development of several acne prescription drugs that combine adapalene or tretinoin with benzoyl peroxide and/or topical antibiotics7 in prescription acne medications.
 The newest prescription retinoid for acne is trifarotene8 which selectively binds the RAR gamma receptor.

 Retinoids for Wrinkles